THE INTERNATIONAL SELECTION COMMITTEE

 (Program Director, Tokyo Arts and Space)

 Kondo Yuki served as the chief curator of the Aomori Contemporary Art Centre (2001-2017) before taking her current position at Tokyo Arts and Space.
 As its Program Director, she is responsible for overall planning and operations, including exhibitions, residencies, and other projects.
-In addition to solo exhibitions for artists from Japan who have utilized the Artist in Residence (AIR) program thus far, including Endo Toshikatsu, Nakanishi Nobuhiro, and O JUN, Kondo has planned and carried out AIR and group exhibitions by artists from Japan and abroad, projects to utilize cultural resources through AIR, and community programs.
+She has planned and implemented solo exhibitions of domestic artists and group exhibitions of domestic and international artists through the artist-in-residence program, as well as exhibitions and community programs utilizing cultural resources by artists.